 San Diego cruise terminal

 The “first green building” or the Port Pavilion at Broadway Pier also has a terminal.

-Both San Diego Cruise port terminals offer wide range of passengers’ facilities.
+Both San Diego cruise port terminals offer a wide range of passenger-use facilities.
+Parking fees are USD 10–20 daily (Port Authority subject to change).

 San Diego tours, shore excursions, hotels

 - USS Midway Museum: it is within 5 minutes walking time from San Diego cruise port, along North Harbor Drive.
 Discover the naval tradition of San Diego.